MelodiousMeadow/PinnacleHealthAnalysis/README.md

 By looking at Claim Dollar Amount over time, we see that Glucose Monitoring generated the most amount of claims.
 In March of 2021 it peaked with a total dollar amount of $142K/ This amount subtly dipped with a total claim amount of 104K by May 2023.
 Conversly, Dialysis Treatment sharply increased, ranging from 142K and 150K between March and July 2022.
 By May 2023 claim amount dove deeply to $84K.

-Regarding signup rate, we see that the #Coverage Matters campaign generated the highest signup rate with a peek in April of 2020 at .6%.
-Other canotable campaigns that had max signup rates in 2020 as well (Health For All .3% and #HealthyLiving .4%) remained above .1% signup rate between 2019 - 2023 except where they peaked in April of 2020.
+We see that the #Coverage Matters campaign generated the highest signup rate with a peek in April of 2020 at .6%.
+Other notable campaigns that had max signup rates in April of 2020 as well were Health For All (.3%) and #HealthyLiving (.4%).
+From 2019-2023 these campaigns remained above .1% signup rate.
-Campaigns that Pinnacle Health Insurance can alter and enhance to gain better awareness include Golden YEars, Family Covered Care, and #InsureYourHealth.
+Campaigns that Pinnacle Health Insurance can alter and enhance to gain better awareness include Golden Years, Family Covered Care, and #InsureYourHealth.
 These campaigns had a asignup raight of under.1% between 2019 and 2023.

 ## Recommendations and Actionable Steps